-CD is in Year 4 of implementing recommendations from the Housing Needs Assessment completed in 2007/08.
+CD is in Year 5 of implementing recommendations from the Housing Needs Assessment completed in 2007/08.
 The goal is to provide solutions to encourage socio-economic diversity in all the municipalities in Washtenaw County through public/private partnerships and strategic use of resources.

-CD has implemented five recommendations from the Housing Needs Assessment.
+CD has implemented eight recommendations from the Housing Needs Assessment.

-1. Mortgage foreclosure continues to be a critical problem with long-term ramifications throughout the County.
-According to the County Clerk's office: 1,196 homes were auctioned at a sheriff's sale in 2009 down from 1,439 in 2008, 1,151 in 2007 and 703 in 2006.
+- 1. Mortgage foreclosure continues to be a critical problem with long-term ramifications throughout the County.
+According to the County Clerk's office: 1,399 homes were auctioned at sheriff's sale in 2011, compared to 1,196 homes in 2009, 1,439 in 2008, 1,151 in 2007 and 703 in 2006. - a.
+Washtenaw County and the City of Ann Arbor contributed \$125,000 in local funds toward a Mortgage and Tax Foreclosure Program in collaboration with the Washtenaw County Treasurer's Office, MSU Extension, Legal Services of South Central Michigan and the Housing Bureau for Seniors.
+This is the continuation of a program that began in 2008.